g-pyda/Virus_The_Game/engine/NOTES.md

 ## Cards:

+WHAT IF CARDS WERE DICTIONARY NOT DATACLASS? - not sure about it, please consider it

 class *Card* - 58 basic cards; dataclass class *SpecialCard* - 10 special cards, we'll have to implement how the work